 From the trail junction the mud began.
 Even though I was going downhill I walked the bike through the worst of the mud.
 I didn’t want to be the guy who created deep wheel ruts when the mud drys out for everybody else to curse at.
 Sorry guys and girls!

 The soft mud also revealed that although there weren’t many people here there was a plethora of animals.
 Some tracks were obvious, Brown Bear.
 But there were others.
 Maybe Moose.
 Caribou, Wolf, Coyote, Fox and many more.

 The mud continued and continued until just past the last campsite before the end of the trail.
 I enjoyed a couple of miles of awesome single trail.
 Although my touring bike was loaded it was tracking well on the fast sweeping trail.

 Unfortunately I was a couple of weeks too early to take full advantage of the trail and had to push more than would be normal on a snow and mud free track.
 But my experiences will last me a lifetime.

 It was late afternoon when I reached Copper Crossing so I found a campsite for a couple of hours.
 Early next morning I set off for Seward and along the way was greeted by a Porcupine and a Moose on the side of the road, cycling opens the senses to see, hear and smell more of Alaska.
 It would be easy to spend a whole summer just biking and hiking this area.

 Seward has an amazing bicycle shop inside an old railway car.
 I had to visit them to replace my broken seat.
 The only casualty of the trip thus far.

-Devils Pass Trail to Cooper Crossing – 43km
+- Devils Pass Trail to Cooper Landing – 43km